Michael M. Levin

 Debra J. Wegman

-Debra J. Wegman has represented clients with integrity and dedication in both civil and criminal cases for 30 years, focusing on complex cases and appellate work.
+Debra J. Wegman has represented clients with integrity and dedication in both civil and criminal cases for over 35 years, focusing on complex cases and appellate work.
 Ms. Wegman has several published California Court of Appeal cases.

 A former board member of California’s statewide trial attorneys association, Ms. Wegman has lobbied legislators in Sacramento to protect the rights of individuals against powerful corporations and governmental entities.
 She testified before the California State Senate Judiciary Insurance Subcommittee during the corruption scandal involving former Insurance Commissioner Quackenbush after the Northridge earthquake.
 She is a former editor of The Advocate, a trial lawyer journal, and has participated as both a moderator and speaker in numerous educational seminars for attorneys.